 The Compensation Committee evaluates and decides on compensation before the start of each fiscal year.
 The results of the 2022 Say-on-Pay vote resulted in broader shareholder participation in executive compensation in 2022, which held approximately 53% of institutional shares.
 The Compensation Committee considered shareholder feedback, Apple's exceptional performance, and Mr. Cook's recommendation to adjust his compensation in light of the feedback received.

-Essentially, the results of the 2022 Say on Pay vote showed that support for Apple executive compensation in 2021 had declined significantly compared to previous years.
+Essentially, the results of the 2022 "Say on Pay" vote showed that support for Apple executive compensation in 2021 had declined significantly compared to previous years.
 In 2021, Tim Cook received total compensation of approximately $98 million.
-Sixty-four percent of votes cast at next year's shareholder meeting were in favor of the compensation paid to executives in 2021.
-The result of that vote was a "notable decline" from last year, when 94.9% of shareholders surveyed supported the executive compensation proposal.
-In light of this, the Compensation Committee - with the support of Tim Cook - has set out to gather further feedback and consider changes to executive compensation in 2023.
+Sixty-four percent of votes cast at the next year's shareholder meeting were in favor of the 2021 executive compensation.
+The result of this vote was a "notable decline" compared to the previous year, when 94.9% of surveyed shareholders supported the executive compensation proposal.
+In light of this, the Compensation Committee—with the support of Tim Cook—has embarked on a journey to gather further feedback and consider changes to executive compensation in 2023.

 Tim Cook's total compensation target in 2023